AdarshAddee/wiPhish/README.md

 > Open New session and start php server in your device.
 We will see how can we start php server in our device.

 ## Windows
 > Unzip that downloaded zip folder at your desired directory, visit that directory and open cmd or powershell and type following commands.

+> Command to start <b><a href="https://www.php.net">php</a></b> server in your device.

 ```
 php -S localhost:8080
 ```

+### Hope you will use this tool for your learning and educational purpose.
+That's the purpose of this tool I made.

+# Dhanyawad 🙏🏻❤